dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 You can stop collecting the trace by pressing `<Enter>` or `<Ctrl + C>` key.
 Doing this will also exit `hello.exe`.

 > [!NOTE]
-> Launching `hello.exe` via dotnet-trace will make its input/output to be redirected and you won't be able to interact with its stdin/stdout.
+> Launching `hello.exe` via dotnet-trace will redirect its input/output and you won't be able to interact with it on the console by default.
+Use the `--show-child-io` switch to interact with its stdin/stdout.
 > Exiting the tool via CTRL+C or SIGTERM will safely end both the tool and the child process.
 > If the child process exits before the tool, the tool will exit as well and the trace should be safely viewable.